Basefarm’s new recruit shares insights on EU data centre industry

-“The hyperscalers and other global players are looking for good partners to set up edge data centres, service providers are increasingly moving into large colocation facilities, and the enterprise market has mostly stopped building their own data centres at a high cost to focus more on their own solutions and services instead of having to focus on power, cooling and physical security,” says Tømmeraas.
+“The hyperscalers and other global players are looking for good partners to set up edge data centers, service providers are increasingly moving into large colocation facilities, and the enterprise market has mostly stopped building their own data centers at a high cost to focus more on their own solutions and services instead of having to focus on power, cooling and physical security,” says Tømmeraas.

 “We rarely see customers looking for only colocation today, although we are of course happy to provide that service, and for many it’s only a matter of time before they also start using managed cloud services.”